 - Training gap identification from patterns in mishandled or escalated calls

-- ROI proof connecting conversations directly to revenue outcomes
+- ROI proof connecting conversations directly to revenue outcomes and case studies

 How this works in practice

-A multilocation business believes one ad channel is its top performer because it generates the most calls.
+A multi-location business believes one ad channel is its top performer because it generates the most calls.
 Marketing allocates the budget accordingly.

-XBert reveals a different story.
+XBert AI reveals a different story.
 A second channel produces fewer calls but far higher close rates and customer lifetime value.
 The high-volume channel generates tire kickers, but the smaller channel generates buyers.

 Capture More Conversations With XBert